Gaziantep hospital fire

 On 19 December 2020, a fire at occurred at privately run Sanko University Hospital in Gaziantep, Turkey.
-It killed nine people who were aged between 56 and 85.
+It killed 13 people.
 The fire broke out in the intensive care unit which was treating COVID-19 patients.
-It started at 4:45am, caused by an oxygen cylinder exploding on the ward, while 19 patients were present.
+It started at 4:45 am, caused by an oxygen cylinder exploding on the ward, while 19 patients were present.
+Hospital staff and firefights broke the windows of the intensive care unit, which allowed them to remove all the patients in the ward.
+Seven people died on the spot and six died while being transferred to another hospital.
+Fourteen people – eleven from the intensive care ward and three from other parts of the hospital – were transferred to other hospitals in the city to be treated for smoke inhalation.